If you or one of your clients want to improve their run in a HYROX, (like my client Lisa) or a running race, this article is for you.

-Stay with me to find out why I have selected each drill for you, or you can skip to the end and go straight to 10 running drills using ViPR to improve your running.
+Stay with me to find out why I have selected each drill for you, or you can skip to the end and go straight to 10 running drills using the ViPR to improve your running.

-I can't stand exercises without a specific purpose but I love designing bespoke drills to help with specific movement outcome goals.
-Here’s how to build 10 drills to help get a new running PB – and that cheesy grin!
+Here’s how to build 10 drills to help get a new running PB and that cheesy grin!

-To improve our running, we need to define what ‘our’ best run looks like.
+To improve our running, we need to define what “our” best run looks like.
 Then we can make a plan to make it more efficient.
 In the early video of Lisa, her running looked like it was effortless.
 She was tall and able to land and get back off the ground quickly on each stride.

-This introduces what ‘her’ efficient run looks like.
+This introduces what “her” efficient run looks like.
 Running efficiently means wasting less energy at a chosen pace.
 It’s having the ability to hold that pace while keeping the energy cost as low as possible.
 The less you waste, the longer you can hold your pace for a given time.
-This is also often called “running economy”.
-This can be estimated, according to some research studies, by using oxygen cost at a steady, submaximal speed 1 .
-However, you can spot efficient running without any fancy gadgets, especially if you are good at seeing and predicting movement.
+This is also often called, “running economy”.
+This can be estimated, according to some research studies, by using oxygen cost at a steady, submaximal speed (Saunders et al., 2004).However, you can spot efficient running without any fancy gadgets, especially if you are good at seeing and predicting movement.

 You stay taller, your eyes remain on the horizon, and your foot contacts the ground and leaves again at pace.
 You have one leg that is firm without much fold at the knee.
-Plus, you can see the opposite knee drive through at pace, which helps fast turnover of the feet.
+Plus you can see the opposite knee drive through at pace, which helps fast turnover of the feet.
 This knee drive works with the opposite extensor reflex, which can be trained through drills like hopping, if you don't see it in your runner.

 What you see when fatigue kicks in

-This brings us to two specific components to challenge that will help delay fatigue: the core and deceleration.
+This brings us to two specific components to challenge that will help delay fatigue: The core and deceleration.

-Core training is often trained in isolation, with sit-ups, bird dogs and planks.
-These exercises can be useful in some scenarios but they are not specific to how the core shows up in running.
-To keep me happy, this blog needs to design core drills for maximum carry over that transfer to our movement goal.
-We need drills to help us get upright, get off the floor at pace and ensure it still looks like running.
+Core training is often trained in isolation, with sit ups, bird dogs and planks.
+These exercises can be useful in some scenarios, but they are not specific to how the core shows up in running.
+To keep me happy this blog needs to design core drills for maximum carry over, that transfer to our movement goal.
+We need drills to help us get upright, get off the floor at pace, and ensure it still looks like running.

-The deceleration component to running
+Secondly the deceleration component to running:

 Choosing the right tool for the job